-As an overall hygiene measure at an organisational level, it would be good discipline for Al developers to undertake data quality control measures, and adopt general best practices in data governance, including annotating training datasets consistently and accurately and using data analysis tools to facilitate data cleaning.
+As an overall hygiene measure at an organisational level, it would be good discipline for AI developers to undertake data quality control measures and adopt general best practices in data governance, including annotating training datasets consistently and accurately, and using data analysis tools to facilitate data cleaning (e.g., debiasing and removing inappropriate content).

-Globally, it is worth considering a concerted effort to expand the available pool of trusted data sets.
-Reference data sets are important tools in both AI model development (e.g. for finetuning) as well as benchmarking and evaluation.
-Governments can also consider working with their local communities to curate a repository of representative training data sets for their specific context (e.g. in low resource languages).
-This helps to improve the availability of quality datasets that reflect the cultural and social diversity of a country, and in turn supports the development of safer and more culturally representative models.
+Globally, it is worth considering a concerted effort to expand the available pool of trusted datasets.
+Reference datasets are important tools in both AI model development (e.g., for fine-tuning) as well as benchmarking and evaluation.21 Governments can also consider working with their local communities to curate a repository of representative training datasets for their specific context (e.g., in low resource languages).
+This helps to improve the availability of quality datasets that reflect the cultural and social diversity of a country, which in turn supports the development of safer and more culturally representative models.

-14Japan and the Republic of Korea have announced the development of copyright guidelines to address generative Al issues, though they have not yet been issued.
+19 Japan and the Republic of Korea have announced the development of copyright guidelines to address generative AI issues, though they have not yet been issued.

-15 UK has announced that it is developing a voluntary code of practice between end-users and rights holders through a working group with diverse participation from technology, creative and research sectors.
+20 UK has announced that it is developing a voluntary code of practice between end-users and rights holders through a working group with diverse participation from technology, creative and research sectors.
 The stated aims of the working group are to make licenses for data mining more available, to help to overcome barriers that AI firms and end-users currently face, and to ensure there are protections for rights holders.

-16 This is akin to reference standards in, for example, the pharmaceutical industry, which are used as a basis for evaluation for drugs.
+21 This is akin to reference standards in, for example, the pharmaceutical industry, which are used as a basis for evaluation for drugs.